Well, thanks for the entertainment...pretty good warm-up there.

 - Final Fantasy Tactics Inverts this trope with Guest characters.
 Guest characters cannot be killed like normal units in battle.
 If their HP hits zero they simply lie unconscious for the remainder of battle until they are revived or until the battle ends.
 Once they join your team, however, they can be Killed Off for Real.
 Played straight in a number of 'kill the leader' battles where even if you manage to kill the boss, they will immediately get back up and teleport away to safety.

 - Averted in Chrono Trigger.
 When fighting Lavos in the Ocean Palace, his first attack is meant to wipe out the entire party instantly.
-But if you are on such an immensely high level that you can actually beat him, it results in you winning the game and getting a special ending.
+But if you are on such an immensely high level that you can actually beat him (you'll likely have to do a New Game+ multiple times to get that strong), it results in you winning the game and getting a special ending.

 - Also played straight a few times.
 For example, when you barge into Queen Zeal's room, Dalton summons the Golem to finish you off.
 If you are defeated, you get captured and the prophet sends you back through the portal.
 If you defeat the Golem, Dalton comes back and imprisons you anyway, then the prophet sends you back through the portal.